jingli9111/EUNN-tensorflow/README.md

 ## Example tasks for EUNN
-Two tasks for RNN in the paper are shown here.
-Use `-h` for more information
+Copying memory task and pixel-permuted MNIST task for RNN in the paper are shown here.
+Due to copyright issue, we cannot release TIMIT task.

 #### Copying Memory Task
 ```
-python copying_task.py --model EUNN -T 200
+python copying_task.py --model eunn --T 200 --fft
 ```

 #### Pixel-Permuted MNIST Task
 ```
-python mnist_task.py --model EUNN -I 20000 -H 512 -C False
+python mnist_task.py --model eunn --iter 20000 --hidden 512 --complex False
 ```

 ####

+I am working on submitting this code to `tf.contrib` so that in the future you can use it directly from official tensorflow.